bigsnarfdude/hbase-coprocessor-example/README.md

-# Cool example for HBASE and Algebird on EMR
+#HBASE and Algebird on EMR

 hbase-coprocessor-example